 Cherry tomatoes are perfect for snacking or roasting with veggies.
 Adding cherry tomatoes to a vegetable platter always adds nice color and vibrancy.
 Cherry tomatoes are traditionally from South America, in the Peru/Ecuador area.
-These little tomatoes were not a cultivated creation, like many assume.
-They can actually can be traced back thousands of years.
+These little tomatoes were not a cultivated creation as many assume.
+They can actually be traced back thousands of years.

 What Do Cherry Tomatoes Look Like?

 Cherry tomatoes can vary widely in shape, color, or size.
 The color will typically range from red to green, but you can also find orange, yellow, deep purple, even black, as well as tomatoes with striated coloring.
 The black tomatoes look the most similar to real cherries.
 The shape of cherry tomatoes is typically close to spherical, but oblong or pear-shaped cherry tomatoes are also common.

 The best substitute for cherry tomatoes is typically grape tomatoes.
 Grape tomatoes look very similar to cherry tomatoes, shaped more like grapes than cherries (unsurprisingly).
 Grape tomatoes tend to be crunchier but a little less sweet.

 In some instances, diced larger tomatoes are a better alternative, especially when you are looking for that level of juicy sweetness, in salads, for instance.

 If you are cooking the tomatoes, you might also consider canned tomatoes.
 You can even find canned cherry tomatoes, usually from Italy, in upscale markets.
 These aren’t a good solution for uncooked dishes, but they are useful in cooked dishes, like pasta sauces, casseroles, and so on.